Accused September 11 attacker expelled from Guantanamo courtroom

 The defendants were captured in 2002 and 2003 and were first charged at Guantanamo in 2008.
 The tribunals and the charges were revised by the Obama administration and the defendants were arraigned on the current version in May 2012.

-Other issues raised during the pre-trial hearing on Tuesday included requests by defense attorneys to introduce evidence that the defendants were tortured by their U.S. captors.
-The defense attorneys also accused Guantanamo prison officials of interfering with their clients' rights to private communications with their lawyers.
+Other issues raised during the pre-trial hearing on Tuesday included requests by defence attorneys to introduce evidence that the defendants were tortured by their U.S. captors.
+The defence attorneys also accused Guantanamo prison officials of interfering with their clients' rights to private communications with their lawyers.

-Navy Commander Walter Ruiz, defense attorney for Mustafa al-Hawsawi, said military officials had delayed security clearances for qualified Arabic interpreters or occasionally provided inadequate interpretation for defendants trying to communicate with their lawyers.
+As the hearing reconvened after lunch Tuesday afternoon, Binalshibh was brought back where the judge again asked him whether he understood his right to be present in the courtroom.

-He said the problems with interpreters created "interference with our judgment" as defense attorneys prepared their cases.
-He recommended the judge delay further court hearings to help defense attorneys make up for lost time as they compile evidence.
+Binalshibh hesitated, which prompted Pohl to say: "I want you to answer yes or no."

 (Editing by Scott Malone and Gunna Dickson)